-- Diagnostic Testing,

-- Office visits with a licensed Health Provider, and

-- Prescription medications.

-Services not covered include:

-- Health club or gym memberships, - Fitness equipment, - Weight reduction programs by organized vendors, or - Special diet food, vitamins, minerals, and nutritional supplements. - Surgical treatment of obesity (including gastric bypass surgery, gastroplasty or other gastric restrictive surgery) is covered if all medically necessary criteria are met, as established by the Utilization Review Provider.
+- Diagnostic Testing, - > Office visits with a licensed Health Provider, and - > Prescription medications, prior authorization required. - Services not covered include: - > Health club or gym memberships, - Fitness equipment, - > Weight reduction programs by organized vendors, or - > Special diet food, vitamins, minerals, and nutritional supplements. - Surgical treatment of obesity (including gastric bypass surgery, gastroplasty or other gastric restrictive surgery) is covered if all medically necessary criteria are met, as established by the Utilization Review Provider.